The Writings of Tina Lear

 She’s lived in Switzerland, Los Angeles, Wyoming, Italy, Seattle, New York, you name it.
 Her grandfather was a world-renowned Vaudeville comedian, and her father created the Learjet.
 Ms. Lear used this high-octane fuel to power her life, which has led her on the long, fascinating journey to where she is now--sitting at her laptop in a home she shares with her wife of twenty years and their beloved little dog, Ruby.

-Partial Views: a collection of poetry is a love letter to every little girl hiding in plain sight, every woman sleeping around long after it isn’t fun anymore, every mother screaming at her kids, every wife trying to jump out the window of a marriage on fire, and every grown daughter watching Jeopardy in her home with her ancient, bedridden mother.
+In this debut collection of poems, Tina Lear sends some tenderness to the little girl hiding in plain sight, the woman sleeping around long after it isn’t fun anymore, the mother screaming at her kids, the wife trying to jump out the window of a marriage on fire, and the daughter watching Jeopardy with her ancient, bedridden mother.

 It's a loose autobiography in poems, divided into six sections.
 They range from my sometimes strange youth, to the hard road of marriage and motherhood, all the way to the waning days of very old age, and the nectar that comes from all of it—ending with a whimsical look at possible worlds.